Mental Wellbeing Survey 2024

 RMIT International SOS Assist Line +61 2 9372 2468

-• Staff – you can visit this Sharepoint page for details about different reporting pathways.
+You can visit this SharePoint page for information about different reporting pathways.

-The Mental Wellbeing Survey is being conducted as part of collaborative research that involves a team of researchers at RMIT.
-The team brings together staff from the College of Design and Social Context and staff from the Health, Safety and Wellbeing area.
+As outlined above, the Mental Wellbeing Survey is conducted annually as part of collaborative research.
+This research brings together academic staff from the College of Design and Social Context and research staff from the Health, Safety and Wellbeing area:

 • College of Design and Social Context